cchdo/exchange/docs/bottle.rst

 Unique Line Identification
 --------------------------

-Since each :ref:`data line <data lines>` of an exchange bottle file represents a single bottle closure, enough information must be present on each line to uniquiely identify closure event.
+Since each :ref:`data line <data lines>` of an exchange bottle file represents a single bottle closure, enough information must be present on each line to uniquely identify closure event.
 This is to allow the integration of all the measurements of samples taken from that bottle at a later time.
-The identification is done by requireing a combination of values from specific parameters to be unique throughout the file.
+The identification is done by requiring a combination of values from specific parameters to be unique throughout the file.

 The following combination of parameters must have unique values: